aegiacometti/netor/README.md

 ## TODOs

-* Auto testing
+* Auto testing.
+* Upload to PyPi and work in adapting de structure.
+* Reformat code to make it reusable and with less repeated code.
 * Add encryption to store the userID password in TinyDB.
 * Ansible modify user configuration ./ansible/ and ./ansible.cfg
-* After using "netoconf":  Modify ".ansible.cfg and Redirect Salt files (master, minion, proxy, etc) to new directory and restart SaltStack
+* After using "netorconf":  Modify ".ansible.cfg and Redirect Salt files (master, minion, proxy, etc) to new directory and restart SaltStack
 * Work on bash scripts to mirror common Ansible and SaltStack operations in order to make it easier to use them and start learning about them

 ## Limitations

-If you change you ``neto_home_directory`` you have to update the PATH environment variable in order to look for the scripts in the correct folder.
+If you change you ``netor_home_directory`` you have to update the PATH environment variable in order to look for the scripts in the correct folder.
 Another option is to modify the ``hosts_file`` variable in the script to redirect to the correct folder.

 ## Thank you notes

-These passionate individuals that are always there to help, teach and guide us.
+These passionate individuals that are always there to help, teach and gide us.

 * NAPALM: David Barroso dbarrosop@dravetech.com, Mircea Ulinic ping@mirceaulinic.net and Kirk Byers ktbyers@twb-tech.com
 * TinyDB: Markus Siemens markus@m-siemens.de